 Kalanchoe humilis Britten

 Kalanchoe humilis is an attractive succulent shrub with pale green leaves, usually strongly marked with purple or maroon spots.
 It grows up to 3 feet (90 cm) tall.
 Stems are simple or with few branches, woody at the base, purple or slightly glaucous, and up to 8 inches (20 cm) long.
-Leaves are egg-shaped, up to 5.2 inches (13 cm) long, up to 2.4 inches (6 cm) wide.
-They are with a slight glaucous bloom on both sides and have margins with rounded teeth.
-Flowers are small, purple to green, and appear in mid-summer on erect, branched, and up to 12 inches (40 cm) tall inflorescence.
+Leaves are egg-shaped, up to 5.2 inches (13 cm) long and up to 2.4 inches (6 cm) wide.
+They have a slight glaucous bloom on both sides and margins with rounded teeth.
+Flowers are small, purple to green, and appear on erect, branched, and up to 12 inches (40 cm) tall inflorescence in mid-summer.

 USDA hardiness zone 8a to 10b: from 10 °F (−12.2 °C) to 40 °F (+4.4 °C).